I was an obese teenager! (and I hated myself for it!)

 Most overweight and obesity problems in childhood are caused by children eating too much and not exercising enough.
 Weight gain happens when energy ingested (food and drink) is more than energy burned off (physical activity).
 A very small number of problems with obesity in childhood are related to uncommon genetic diseases.
 Children at risk of becoming overweight or obese include children who:

-* come from a family of overweight people where genetics may be a factor, especially if healthy eating and physical activity are not a priority in the family
+- come from a family of overweight people where genetics may be a cause, especially if healthy eating and physical activity are not a priority in the family